 Hydration is another huge aspect of running a good marathon.
 Pretty much every marathon will include hydration stations or places for water during the run.
 If you’re planning to carry your own water via hydration packs or belts, buy them in advance and wear them on your practice runs to get used to them.
 Don’t add anything new to your gear setup on race day.

-During your training, you’ll be doing some longer runs that can be good opportunities to practice hydrating.
+During your training, you’ll be doing some long runs that can be good opportunities to practice hydrating.
 Since there won’t be any water stations set up then, there are several options you can take.
 You can carry your own water, plan out your run to pass water fountains, or do long runs on a short-course loop with water in one spot.

 In terms of food, which acts as fuel for your body during runs, we recommend starting healthier eating as part of the training process.
 Whether that’s cutting down on junk food in the months leading up to the race, to being mindful of the carbs and protein you’re eating to help with recovery, better eating habits will go a long way towards a successful marathon.
 There are lots of resources out there that will give you an idea of how much carbs and protein to consume based on your body size.

 During the marathon, energy management is important.
 Terms such as “hitting the wall” or “bonking” describe the loss of energy and strength around the 20-mile mark, due to depleted glycogen in your body.
 Glycogen is the main source of energy that prevents your muscles from feeling tired and lethargic.
 You can prepare for this and minimize the impact by replenishing glycogen by consuming small amounts of carbs during the run.
 Energy gels and chews are popular and easy to carry and consume.
 Small pieces of fruit or energy bars are also good options.